• Skip to primary navigation

 Pumpkin Spice Churros with Chocolate Dipping Sauce

-Pumpkin spice adds festive fall flavor to homemade fried churros.
+Pumpkin spice adds an extra dose of mouthwatering flavor to homemade fried churros.
 Served with a rich chocolate dipping sauce, these pumpkin spice churros are dangerously addicting!

 Jump to: